jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Solonor.md

 > [!quote]- Quote
 > "Sundara, I am happy that you've survived.
 In the even that I don't get the chance to tell you myself, I wanted to say that I am sorry I was cruel to you and lashed out at you and pushed you into exile because I was afraid of you.
 I've lived for a very long time, yet the mistakes I've made with you will always and forever be my greatest regrets.
 Goodbye."

+### Current Activities
+ Upon discovering Solonor and Sundara's relationship, [[Alexi Faraday]] expressed surprise, remarking that he had always considered Solonor heartless.
+Alexi then destroyed Solonor's workshop and nearly killed him while Solonor was recovering from casting the *Wish* spell.
+Before departing, Alexi seized the [[Pieces of The Inevitable]] from both The Remnants and Solonor.
+Following this Solonor seemed uninspired and listless and travelled with Sundara while she took time away from The Remnants.

 ### Personality Traits
 Exacting.
 Views the subject of missing souls, or the souls themselves, as insignificant.
 Believes creating complex [[Clockwork Devices]] is a type of art.